-- 1.1 There is a requirement on local authorities (including fire services) to prepare a capital strategy each year, which sets out our approach to capital expenditure and financing at a high level.
-The requirement to prepare a strategy arises from Government concerns about a small number of authorities borrowing substantial sums (relative to their budget) to invest in commercial property, often outside the vicinity of the authority concerned. - 1.2 There is also a requirement on local authorities to prepare an investment strategy, which specifies our approach to making investments other than day to day treasury management investments (the latter is included in our treasury management strategy, as in previous years).
-As the CFA makes no such investments, a strategy has not been prepared. - 1.3 This Appendix sets out the proposed capital strategy for the CFA's approval.
+- 1.1 There is a requirement on local authorities (including fire services) to prepare a capital strategy each year, which sets out the approach to capital expenditure and financing at a high level.
+The requirement to prepare a strategy arises from Government concerns about a small number of authorities borrowing substantial sums (relative to their budget) to invest in commercial property, often outside the vicinity of the authority concerned. - 1.2 There is also a requirement on local authorities to prepare an investment strategy, which specifies the approach to making investments other than day to day treasury management investments (note, however, that all investments over and above day-to-day bank account balances are made with Leicester City Council).
+As the CFA makes no such investments, an investment strategy has not been prepared. - 1.3 This Appendix sets out the proposed capital strategy for the CFA's approval.
 It incorporates our policy on repaying debt, which used to be approved separately.